MetaMask/test-snaps/README.md

 ## Usage

-1. Run `yarn build` to build all snaps and the website
-2. Run `yarn serve` to serve the snaps and the website
+Run `yarn start` to serve the Snaps and the website.

-Go to http://localhost:8080 to see the test app.
+Go to <http://localhost:8000> to see the test app.

 ## Contributing